luispedro/metarabbit/draft-cyprus.rst

 .. [#] My favorite Luxembourgian image is little booths selling grilled sausage on bread, served with expensive Champagne in plastic flutes.

+.. [#] Yes, technology does change things.
+Everybody has a smart phone now on which they check facebook.
+And, yes, culture matters.
+But I'm a Marxist, so I see a large two-way link between culture and economics.
+So developmental stage correlates with many things we think of as culture.